 No matter where you live, there are typically at least a few free events in town that you can check out.
 These might include anything from your local botanical gardens holding a nighttime holiday event to free concerts in the summer.
 There is lots to do, even if it might take a little extra research to find the things you actually enjoy doing.

 8. Cozy Up for an Evening at Home

 You know what’s a REALLY good time sometimes?
 Not leaving the house.
 I’ll pause while you clap.
 Some great at-home options include things like Netflix ‘n Chill with your sweetie, making a pot roast and chilling on your couch, putting on comfy clothes while you drink your evening cup of chamomile, and engaging in some sort of quiet time.
 You don’t have to have a crazy, wild, party life anymore and you don’t have to pretend like that life was fulfilling, either.
 Enjoy the quiet while you can.

 9. Head to a Meeting

 Of course, nothing says self-care like taking yourself to a meeting.
-For many of us who are sober or trying to get sober, getting to a meeting—whether online or in-person—is a great way of taking care of yourself.
+For many of us in recovery, getting to a meeting—whether online or in-person—is a great way of taking care of yourself.
 It’s important to know that the traditional 12-step recovery isn’t the only way, either.
 You can try one of the many AA alternatives.
-And, of course, Tempest membership gives you access to a ton of online meetings and resources.
+And, obviously, we can’t recommend Tempest’s Bridge Club highly enough.
+Likewise, Tempest membership gives you access to a ton of online meetings and resources.